PlatformStories/circular-tank-detector/README.md

 ## Comments/Recommendations

 + If precision is more important than recall then increase the threshold, and vice versa.
-+ Increading the size or compactness range will increase the run time, as more candidates are retrieved.
++ Increasing the size or compactness range will increase the run time, as more candidates are retrieved.
 + The required projection for the input images is UTM, due to the fact that candidate locations are derived based on geometrical properties such as size and compactness.
 + Metallic tanks with a sun reflection or tanks with a color gradient may be missed by the max-tree.
 + The compactness parameter represents how close an object is to a perfect circle (as an ideal tank should be).
 However, rust, shadows, and surrounding objects may contribute to a lower compactness.
 Allow some leeway when defining the minimum acceptable compactness to account for these inconsistencies.